Pursain/Android-Workshop-Bookmark_Template/README.md

         String URL = editText_URL.getText().toString();

         //a little bit of validation
-        if (!title.equals("") && !URL.equals("")) {
+        //rejects if atleast one of the editTexts are empty if (!title.equals("") && !URL.equals("")) {
             arrayAdapter_bookmark.add(title + "\n" + URL);
         }